List of monuments and memorials removed during the George Floyd protests: United States

 The following monuments and memorials were removed during the George Floyd protests due to their association with racism in the United States.
-Most commemorated people involved in the Lost Cause of the Confederacy, with others linked to the genocide of Native Americans, segregation in the United States, and related issues.
+Most commemorated people involved in the Lost Cause of the Confederacy, with others linked to the genocide of Indigenous people, Racial segregation in the United States and also other related issues.
 In a few instances, like the Montgomery County Confederate Soldiers Monument and the statue of John Mason, the monuments had already been moved from their original location, sometimes more than once, as different venues objected.

 Confederate monuments

 The Confederate States of America fought a four-year war (the American Civil War) to preserve the institution of slavery.
-After its defeat, all enslaved African Americans were freed and became citizens with the right to vote and hold office.
+After its defeat, all enslaved African Americans were freed and became citizens with the same rights as whites.
 Confederate monuments commemorate politicians, Army officers, and soldiers of the Confederacy.
 Most are in the former CSA states.

 This table does not include Virginia, which is in a second table that follows.